anand498/Liveness-Check-using-Blink-Detection-and-Edge-Detection/README.md

-EDGE DETCTION -  works by calculating the edge changes in the image array and then if the number of changes in the array is more than a certain value the image would be declared fake.
+EDGE DETECTION -  works by calculating the edge changes in the image array and then if the number of changes in the array is more than a certain value the image would be declared fake.

-Problem -  the main problem with it is that it requires the subject to be a plain background with almost no backgriund prop.
+Problem -  the main problem with it is that it requires the subject to be a plain background with almost no background prop.

 NOTE* -- This Blink detection will not work for video replay attack and will be a failure, mostly.Also Edge detection would give false bifurcations in many cases.
 For a perfect system architecture we can use depth detection for liveness detection.
+This readme will be updated in a couple of days.